 Produced and written by Hideo Kojima, Metal Gear Solid is an action/infiltration game released by Konami in 1998 on the Sony PlayStation.

-Before we start, it’s worth mentioning that Metal Gear Solid follows the storyline of Metal Gear and Metal Gear 2: Solid Snake, respectively released in 1987 and 1990 on NES and MSX2.
-While you don’t need to play these two oldies before playing MGS to understand the story, you’ll appreciate its complex scenario more if you know what happened before.
-Besides, if MG and MG2 are good games of their time, they have aged a great deal, and the chances are that you will not want to play them nowadays.
+It’s worth mentioning that Metal Gear Solid follows the storyline of Metal Gear and Metal Gear 2: Solid Snake, respectively released in 1987 and 1990 on NES and MSX2.
+While you don’t need to play these two oldies before playing MGS, you’ll appreciate the scenario more if you know what happened before.
+Now, if MG and MG2 were good games back then, they have aged a great deal.
+To catch up, read the recap of Solid Snake’s first adventures:

 ⚠️ This is a spoiler-free review.